 The second day of heats at the Topocalma Infernal saw head to logo high waves offer conditions for all divisions.
 Another day of stunning waves, perfect for high performance down the line riding.
 This place….wow.

-Pro Men progressed through their repechage round and quarter finals with some big name upsets from Starboard tack riders who weren’t quite as comfortable in these port tack conditions.
-Omaezaki, Japan finalist Takara Ishii (JPN) did not make it into the top 16, out-sailed by Charles Vendemeuldebroucke (Tahiti) and Andrés Tobar (CHI) who are both very powerful riders like so many of the hardcore underground here in the Topocalma area of Chile.
-Takara sailed a strong heat but doesn’t have the timing and confidence on this tack to match the very high local standard.
-The giant talent of Bernd Roediger (HI), who was on fire in the opening round, was knocked out by Federico Morisio (ITA) and and misses out on the top 8.
-He was defeated by Federico Morisio 1st (ITA) and little known Frenchman Kilian Du Coedic who is an obsessive visitor of Topocalma and has been traveling here every year since 2004 to ride this epic wave.
+Pro Men progressed through their repechage round and quarter finals with some big name upsets from starboard tack riders who weren’t quite as comfortable in these port tack conditions.
+Omaezaki, Japan finalist Takara Ishii (JPN) did not make it into the top 16, out-sailed by Charles Vendemeuldebroucke (Tahiti) and Andrés Tobar (CHI) who are both very powerful riders, like so many of the hardcore underground here in the Topocalma area of Chile.
+Takara sailed a strong heat but didn’t have the timing and confidence on this tack to match the very high local standard.
+The giant talent of Bernd Roediger (HI), who was on fire in the opening round, was knocked out by Federico Morisio (ITA) and missed out on the top eight.
+He was defeated by Federico Morisio first (ITA) and little known Frenchman, Kilian Du Coedic, who is an obsessive visitor of Topocalma and has been traveling here every year since 2004 to ride this epic wave.
 Bernd was beaten by great riding.
 Another testament to the very high underground standard here.

 The Open / Amateur riders moved through their first round and completed the repechage round to whittle the fleet down to the top 12 from a full 16 bracket.
 Notable performances came from Christopher Van Rees (CHI), Thibaut Imbert (FRA), Roberto Carrasco (CHI), and Cote Priewier (CHI).